avaframe/AvaFrame/docs/moduleAna5Utils.rst

 Automated path generation
 --------------------------

-Computational modules like :math:`\alpha\beta` (:ref:`moduleCom2AB`) or analysis modules like the Thalweg-time diagram (:ref:`moduleAna5Utils`) or Aimec (:ref:`moduleAna3AIMEC`) require an avalanche path and split point as input.
+Computational modules like :math:`\alpha\beta` (:ref:`moduleCom2AB:com2AB:
+Alpha Beta Model`) or analysis modules like the Thalweg-time diagram (:ref:`moduleAna5Utils:ana5Utils`) or Aimec (:ref:`moduleAna3AIMEC:ana3AIMEC:
+Aimec`) require an avalanche path and split point as input.
 This avalanche path and split point are usually created manually based on an expert opinion.
 The objective of this module is to automatically generate an avalanche path from a dense flow avalanche (DFA) simulation and placing a split point.
 The path is generated from the center of mass position of the dense material, so it is called the mass averaged path.
 It is extended towards the top of the release area and at the bottom.
 Therefore it covers the entire length of the avalanche with some buffer in the runout area.
 The split point is extracted from the parabola that is fitted on to the avalanche path profile.

 Input
 ~~~~~~~~~